 Correctional Service Worker

-This type of work encompasses positions providing a variety of casework, security and offender management services in an adult or young offender centre or a broad range of community based correction programs and services to adult and young offenders in district community corrections offices throughout the province.
+Work encompasses providing a variety of casework, security, and offender management services, and administering correctional programs and services to adult and young offenders in correctional centres or community-based settings throughout the province.

 Sheriff, Security and Transport